Overview

 Figure 3: Final intensity by sector

-Source: ODYSSEEFinal energy intensity trends in Kosovo from 2010 to 2022 varied significantly across sectors.
-Agriculture showed the most volatility, with a sharp rise between 2011 and 2013—peaking at nearly double the 2010 level—followed by a steep decline and ongoing fluctuations.
-Despite this, it ended the period notably above the 2010 baseline.
-The Services sector followed a more stable path, with small increases over time that suggest a gradual rise in energy consumption relative to output.
-In contrast, Industry demonstrated a steady decrease in final energy intensity throughout the period, reflecting consistent improvements in efficiency.
-This divergence highlights that while some sectors have made progress in decoupling energy use from economic growth, others remain more variable or energy-intensive.
+Final energy intensity trends in Kosovo from 2010 to 2023 varies significantly across sectors.
+Agriculture shows the most volatility, with a sharp rise between 2011 and 2013, peaking at nearly double the 2010 level,followed by a steep decline and ongoing fluctuations.
+The services sector followed a more stable path, with small increases over time that suggest a gradual rise in energy consumption relative to output.
+In contrast, industry demonstrates a steady decrease in final energy intensity throughout the period, reflecting consistent improvements in efficiency.
+Overall, the figure highlights differing sectoral dynamics, underlining the importance of targeted energy efficiency measures adapted to sector-specific characteristics.

 Figure 4: Main drivers of the total energy supply variation